hasenbanck/toa/SPECIFICATION.md

 Reed-Solomon protection provides a level of corruption detection and recovery that exceeds both simpler formats (like LZIP) and more complex ones (like XZ), while maintaining reasonable implementation complexity.

+## 12. Acknowledgements

+The Streaming-LZMA format builds upon decades of compression research and development.
+We acknowledge:

+- **Igor Pavlov** for creating the LZMA algorithm and LZMA2 format, which form the compression foundation of this specification
+- **Jack O'Connor, Samuel Neves, Jean-Philippe Aumasson, and Zooko** for developing the Blake3 hash function
+- **Irving S. Reed and Gustave Solomon** for their pioneering work on error correction codes
+- **The XZ Utils project** (Lasse Collin and contributors) for advancing LZMA-based compression formats
+- **The lzip project** (Antonio Diaz Diaz) for demonstrating the value of simplicity in compression format design
+- The broader compression community for continuous innovation in data compression techniques

+## 13. Intellectual Property Notice

+### 13.1 Specification License

+This specification is placed in the **public domain**.
+Anyone may freely implement, use, modify, or distribute this specification without restriction.

+### 13.2 Patent Disclaimer

+To the best of the authors' knowledge, the Streaming-LZMA format as specified in this document is not encumbered by patents.
+However:

+- LZMA and LZMA2 algorithms are believed to be patent-free and have been widely implemented without patent claims for over 20 years
+- Blake3 is explicitly released under CC0 (public domain) with no known patent encumbrances
+- Reed-Solomon codes have been in public use since 1960 with expired foundational patents
+- BCJ filters and Delta encoding are well-established techniques without known patent claims

+**This document does not constitute legal advice**.
+Implementers are responsible for their own patent review and risk assessment.
+The authors make no warranties regarding patent status and assume no liability for implementations based on this specification.

+### 13.3 Trademark Notice

+"Streaming-LZMA" is not a registered trademark.
+The name may be used freely to identify implementations of this specification.

 ## Appendix A: Test Vectors

 ### A.1 Minimal File